 Mining has a strong relationship to colonialism.
 Colonizers saw the territories they occupied as places they could use without any consideration for long-term consequences, exploiting local populations and natural resources.
 In many cases, it continues until nowadays.
 Gold, the symbol of wealth and status, has probably been one of the most sought-after minerals ever.
 Colonial gold enriched European powers and funded the slave trade.
 Gold is scarce and that makes it valuable, and extracting it damages the environment by producing excessive carbon dioxide.
 Its overexploitation, here on Earth, has raised speculations to look for it on other planets.

 “Gold means economic value, and each year, a percentage of the gold mined worldwide is spent on space exploration.
 Sending rockets to outer space may give hopes for an interplanetary future, for some, but it’s damaging our planet now, for all.”

 Cyano Automaton research and production (image credit: Agnieszka Pokrywka).
 Cyano Automaton research and production (image credit: Agnieszka Pokrywka).

-Inspired by the complicated history of these microscopic beings, Cyano Automaton seeks to find connections between different scales of colonization: bacterial, terrestrial, and interplanetary.
-Together with cyanobacteria as protagonists and narrators of this story, the project knits a critical narrative about exploitation and conquest.
+Inspired by the complicated history of microscopic cyanobacteria beings, the Cyano Automaton seeks to find connections between different scales of colonization: bacterial, terrestrial, and interplanetary.
+Together with cyanobacteria as protagonists and narrators of this story, the project knits a critical narrative about ongoing eco-social exploitation and conquest.
 In the end, whether it be on Mars or here on Earth, the mechanisms of colonization are strikingly similar.